According to South Carolina Instructions for Form SC1040, here is a list of South Carolina's Other Additions.

 - Add back the federal net operating loss when it is larger than South Carolina net operating loss being claimed

 - Add back any expenses deducted on the federal return related to any income not taxed by South Carolina.
 Some examples are investment interest to out-of-state partnerships and interest paid to purchase US obligations

 - Foreign areas allowances, cost of living allowances and/or income from possessions of the U.S. are additions to federal taxable income.

-- Effective for qualifying investments made after June 30, 1998, taxpayers must reduce the basis of the qualifying property to the extent the Economic Impact Zone Investment Tax Credit is claimed.
+- Effective for qualifying investments made after June 30, 1998, taxpayers must reduce the basis of the qualifying property to the extent the Capital Investment Tax Credit is claimed.
 An addition to federal taxable income must be made for the resulting reduction in depreciation.

 - Add back the qualified business income deduction under IRC Section 199A

 - A charitable contribution deduction under IRC Section 170 for a gift of land must be added back unless the contribution also meets the requirements of S.C.
 Code Section 12-6-5590.